 Why Christendom College Rejects Federal Funding

-The College’s decisions has proven prophetic given the federal government’s current assault on religious freedom and its expanding use of funding conditions to promote policy preferences.
+The College’s decision has proven prophetic given the federal government’s current assault on religious freedom and its expanding use of funding conditions to promote policy preferences.
+(See this article/video from The Washington Times.)
 But, the College’s courageous stance means that it must rely on its generous donors to provide the financial support that students at other institutions receive from the federal government.

 Federal Funding Opens the Door to Massive Government Intrusion